ga4gh/data-security/AAI/AAIConnectProfile.md

     3. A user's withdrawal of this agreement does not need to apply to previously generated access tokens.

-6. By signing an access token, an Broker asserts that the GA4GH Claims that token makes available at the /userinfo or /token endpoint -- not including any Visas -- were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented and/or transformed without misrepresenting the original intent.
+7. By signing an access token, an Broker asserts that the GA4GH Claims that token makes available at the UserInfo or Token Endpoint -- not including any Visas -- were legitimately derived from their [Claim Sources](#term-claim-source), and the content is presented and/or transformed without misrepresenting the original intent.